VHP4Safety/O-QT-OECD-QSAR-Toolbox-AI-assistant/README.md

 Therefore, **manual installation and API activation by each user on a Windows machine is the only compliant way** to use this assistant application.

+*(Optional: Consider adding the Docker workaround suggestion from the review here if desired)*
+> **Docker Note:** While the Toolbox itself cannot be containerized, you could potentially run *this* assistant application in a Docker container.
+Users would still need the QSAR Toolbox running on a Windows host (or VM) and configure the container's `QSAR_TOOLBOX_API_URL` environment variable to point to that host's IP address and port.

 ---

 ## Installation and Usage Guide